 CAHNRS Office of Research is particularly interested in providing funding that will allow faculty to pursue new directions, fill knowledge gaps in discovery research, and otherwise enhance our capacity to address significant issues facing Washington agriculture.
 Proposals that incorporate a newly formed research team or work toward establishing high-risk/high-reward proof-of-concept studies are especially encouraged.
 The ERI program is NOT designed to supplement currently funded projects or as a substitute for other funding.

-New Awards for 2017:
+New Awards for 2020

-Continuing Awards from 2016:
+Continuing Awards for 2020

-Between 2013-2016, the ERI program funded $2.4 million to support 38 projects.
 A major goal of the program is to leverage these research funds to attract federal support for issues that complement support from commissions and stakeholders.
 The 2013/14 and 2014/15 ERI cohorts successfully garnered $11 million in external support for related projects, bringing the lifetime total of the ERI program to $33 million in awarded outside funds!